January 22-26, 2019

 A little bit later, we were able to drop our bags in the Window hotel (400,000 VND) and went to explore other food and coffee options.
-We tried the Indochine Hotel Cafe, that looks nice and posh, and even prices are almost like anywhere else.
+We tried the Indochine Hotel Cafe, which looks nice and posh, and even prices are almost like anywhere else.
 However, the service is absolutely terrible.
-But there are plenty of good spots for coffee, e.g. Mesa Bakery and Coffee to name at least one.
+But there are plenty of good spots for coffee, e.g., Mesa Bakery and Coffee, to name at least one.
 We also explored a few city’s sights, like churches Nhà Thờ Phương Nghĩa and Tan Huong.

 Being an almost only tourist has excellent perks in the way of meeting Vietnamese hospitality.
 It happened more than once that when we went for a meal, local people wanted us to taste something and then paid for us.
 Which was super sweet.
 Of course not because of money (food is very cheap anyway) but as a nice gesture.
 And this is the way how we met Kan, who actually worked in the same hotel as we stayed.
 Together with his colleague He they become our very kind companions, guides, and friends for the next few days in Kon Tum.
 We owe them a lot for tasting great food, knowing more about the city and life in Vietnam, and seeing a few sights around the city on their motorbikes together.